status-im/status-web/apps/website/docs/your-profile-and-preferences/create-and-use-additional-status-profiles.md

     1. From the tab bar, tap :mobile-communities: **Communities**, then tap your profile picture.
     1. From the top navigation, tap :mobile-multi-profile: **Profiles**.
     1. Tap :desktop-plus: **Add**, and then tap :desktop-plus: **Create a new profile**.
-    1. Read [Create a new Status profile][new-profile] and follow the instructions.
+    1. Read [Create a new Status profile](../getting-started/run-the-status-app-for-the-first-time#new-profile.md) and follow the instructions.

 === "Desktop"